LispCookbook/cl-cookbook/equality.md

 the same name and surname), you can't specialize a built-in function for this.
 Use your own `person=` or similar function, or use a library (see our links below).

-While this can be seen as a limitation, not using generic functions has the advantage of being (much) faster.
+While this can be seen as a limitation, using specialised functions instead of generic ones has the advantage of being (much) faster.

 As an example, let's consider the `person` class from the CLOS tutorial: